-Chapter 2 is dedicated to essential theory and computational methods.
 Theoretical concepts behind each computational tools incorporated in VASP.
 For sake of continuity and completeness this chapter in the beginning mentions the historic development of formulation and basics of a DFT calculations.

-The aim of the study reported in Chapter 3 limits to interplay of properties and composition of bimetallic chains.
+Chapter 3 reports results and discussion of our study related to Linear Atomic Chains.
+The aim is limited to interplay of properties and composition of bimetallic chains.
 We modelled four different compositions for bimetallic chains based on some experimental studies on alloy nanowire.
-The simple model of four types A, B,C and D are based on the idea of having smallest possible unit cell of atomic chain representing, uniformly mixed, Au-rich and Pd/Pt or Ag rich atomic chains.
+The simple model of four types A,B,C and D are based on the idea of having smallest possible unit cell of atomic chain representing, uniformly mixed, Au-rich and Pd/Pt or Ag rich atomic chains.
+They are exhibited in Figure 1.
 Any bimetallic alloy formation does have these three possibilities only.
-Our choice four compositions cover all possible composition a bimetallic chain can have.
+Our choice of four compositions covers all possible composition a bimetallic chain.